A Tutorial Review of Bayesian Optimization with Gaussian Processes to Accelerate Stationary Point Searches: GPR-Accelerated Nudged Elastic Band

 \section{GPR-Accelerated Nudged Elastic Band}

-GP-NEB instantiates Algorithm \ref{alg:bo_loop} with NEB force relaxation as the inner optimization and explicit UCB acquisition from unevaluated images as the selection criterion.
-The AIE variant uses exhaustive acquisition (all \(P\) images per iteration); the OIE variant selects a single image via the variance criterion (Eq. \ref{eq:oie_selection}).
+GP-NEB instantiates Algorithm \ref{alg:bo_loop} with NEB force relaxation as the inner optimization and explicit one-image selection from unevaluated images as the acquisition step.
+The AIE variant uses exhaustive acquisition (all \(P\) images per iteration); the OIE variant selects a single image via either the pure-variance criterion (Eq. \ref{eq:oie_selection}) or the UCB score (Eq. \ref{eq:ucb_acquisition}).
 Per-bead FPS and EMD trust adapt the shared components to the string discretization.
-The additional design choice specific to NEB is \emph{how many} images to evaluate at each outer iteration, which determines the trade-off between surrogate accuracy and the cost per cycle \cite{koistinenNudgedElasticBand2017,koistinenNudgedElasticBand2019,denzelGaussianProcessRegression2019,vishartAcceleratingCatalysisSimulations,garridotorresLowScalingAlgorithmNudged2019}.
+The additional design choice specific to NEB is \emph{how many} images to evaluate at each outer iteration, which determines the trade-off between surrogate accuracy and the cost per cycle \cite{koistinenNudgedElasticBand2017,koistinenNudgedElasticBand2019,denzelGaussianProcessRegression2019,vishartAcceleratingCatalysisSimulations,garridotorresLowScalingAlgorithmNudged2019,raggiRestrictedVarianceMolecularGeometry2020,fdez.galvanRestrictedVarianceConstrainedReaction2021}.

 Two variants bracket the design space.
 In the \emph{all-images-evaluated} (AIE) variant, all \(P\) images are evaluated on the true PES at each outer iteration.
-This provides a dense training set before each surrogate relaxation and achieves a \(\sim 5\times\) reduction in total evaluations.
-In the more aggressive \emph{one-image-evaluated} (OIE) variant, only the image with the largest GP posterior variance is evaluated.

-This active learning criterion selects the image where the surrogate is least certain, roughly halving the evaluations compared to AIE.
-Equation \ref{eq:oie_selection} is the pure-variance criterion (\(\kappa = 0\) in Eq. \ref{eq:ucb_acquisition}); the LCB-augmented form balances force magnitude against uncertainty and is the default in chemgp-core.
+This provides a dense training set before each surrogate relaxation and, on the illustrative LEPS example, reduces the total evaluations from 156 to 100.
+In the more aggressive \emph{one-image-evaluated} (OIE) variant, only the image selected by the one-image acquisition rule is evaluated.
+For the pure-variance selector of Eq. \ref{eq:oie_selection}, this means the image with the largest GP posterior energy variance.
+That active learning criterion selects the image where the surrogate has seen the least data in the kernel geometry (the largest posterior variance, which again is a sampling-density signal rather than a predicted error), and on the illustrative LEPS example reduces the total evaluations from 100 (AIE) to 42.
+Equation \ref{eq:oie_selection} is the pure-variance criterion.
+The UCB alternative of Eq. \ref{eq:ucb_acquisition} balances force magnitude against uncertainty and is the default in \texttt{chemgp-core}.
 The trust region safeguards from Section \ref{sec:trust-regions} apply to both variants.
 When an image drifts beyond the reliable region of the surrogate, the constraint violation triggers an evaluation at that image, which is an implicit acquisition strategy.
 Figure S2 (right) illustrates both variants.